theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/table/table-parametrization.md

 | *[Xtract Table].[InvalidDateReplacement]*|Every invalid value will be converted into the entered value, see [Table Custom Properties](./properties).|
 | *[Xtract Table].[PackageSize]*| Corresponds to the field *Package Size* in the Table component's [Settings](./extraction-settings).|

-{: .box-tip }
-**Recommendation:** Where possible, use properties for parameterization.

 ### Parameterization using SSIS Variables

-The following fields and/or custom properties of the component allow entry of an SSIS variable:
+List of input fields that allow entry of an SSIS variable:

 |Field Name|Comment|
 |:----|:----|